claycantrell/LLMQualitativeCoder/README.md

 - **Python Version Mismatch:** If you see "Python version X is not supported by the project", modify the `pyproject.toml` file as described above.
 - **SSL/OpenSSL Warnings:** You may see warnings about OpenSSL versions with urllib3.
 These are usually harmless and can be ignored.
 - **Missing Dependencies:** If you encounter errors about missing modules, try running `poetry update` followed by `poetry install`.
+- **File Upload Issues:** If file uploads are not working, ensure you have installed the `python-multipart` package.

 ## 4. Key Components
 The codebase includes several modules: